2019 UEFA Europa League final: Venue

 This was the first European club competition final to be held in Azerbaijan.
-The stadium had also been chosen as one of the host venues of UEFA Euro 2020.
+Later, the stadium was also chosen as one of the host venues of UEFA Euro 2020.

 Host selection

 For the first time ever, an open bidding process was launched on 9 December 2016 by UEFA to select the venues of the club competition finals (UEFA Champions League, UEFA Europa League, UEFA Women's Champions League and UEFA Super Cup).
 Associations had until 27 January 2017 to express interest, and bid dossiers must be submitted by 6 June 2017.

 UEFA announced on 3 February 2017 that six associations expressed interest in hosting, and confirmed on 7 June 2017 that three associations submitted bids for the 2019 UEFA Europa League Final:

 The following associations expressed interest in hosting but eventually did not submit bids: